note from the indivisible team

 - Meet with the staffer.
 Even if you are able to get a one-off meeting with the MoC, you are most often going to be meeting with their staff.
-In district, the best person to meet with is the District Director, or the head of the local district office you’re visiting.
+In district, the best person to meet with is the district director, or the head of the local district office you’re visiting.
 There are real advantages to building a relationship with these staff.
-In some cases, they may be more open to progressive ideas than the MoC him/herself, and having a good meeting with/building a relationship with a supportive staff member can be a good way to move your issue up the chain of command.
+In some cases, they may be more open to progressive ideas than the MoC, and having a good meeting with/building a relationship with a supportive staff member can be a good way to move your issue up the chain of command.
 Follow these steps for a good staff meeting:

 - Advertise what you’re doing.
-Communicate on social media and with the local reporters you follow what is happening.
+Communicate on social media, and tell the local reporters you follow what is happening.
 Take and send pictures and videos with your group: “At Congresswoman Sara’s office with 10 other constituents to talk to her about privatizing Medicare.
 She refuses to meet with us and staff won’t tell us when she will come out.
 We’re waiting.”

 Mass office calling is a light lift, but it can actually have an impact.
 Tea Partiers regularly flooded congressional offices with calls at opportune moments, and MoCs noticed.

 - Find the phone numbers for your MoCs.
-Again, you can find your local MoCs and their office phone numbers at www.callmycongress.com.
+You can find your local MoCs and their office phone numbers at www.callmycongress.com.

 - Prepare a single question per call.
-For in-person events, you want to prepare a host of questions, but for calls, you want to keep it simple.
+For in-person events, you want to prepare a host of questions, but for calls, keep it simple.
 You and your group should all agree to call in on one specific issue that day.
-The question should be about a live issue — e.g. a vote that is coming up, a chance to take a stand, or some other time-sensitive opportunity.
+The question should be about a live issue — e.g., a vote that is coming up, a chance to take a stand, or some other time-sensitive opportunity.
 The next day or week, pick another issue, and call again on that.

 - Find out who you’re talking to.
-In general, the staffer who answers the phone will be an intern, a staff assistant, or some other very junior staffer in the MoCs office.
+In general, the staffer who answers the phone will be an intern, a staff assistant, or some other very junior staffer in the MoC's office.
 But you want to talk to the legislative staffer who covers the issue you’re calling about.
-There are two ways to go about doing this:
+There are two ways to do this:

-Ask to speak to the staffer who handles the issue (immigration, health care etc).
-Junior staff are usually directed to not tell you who this is, and instead just take down your comment instead.
+Ask to speak to the staffer who handles the issue (immigration, health care, etc.).
+Junior staff are usually directed to not tell you who this is, and instead just take down your comment.